praveenk007/easy-csv/README.md

 1. Utility divides `List<Object>` into n buckets (specified by client) with capacity `list.size() / n` each
 2. All buckets are then sent for processing (file creation) asynchronously
 3. The files are then zipped for compression.
 The path is provided to the user
+4. Once zip creation is done, all files created in above process are deleted

 #### Usage